 Can I also co-finance a previously planned event with this program?

 Yes.
 In that case, please indicate in the application only the costs for the part of the event that you would like to finance through the Call for Action.
 Then outline in the concept the context of the overall event and the part of the co-funding.
-Excluded from co-funding are projects that are already funded by other funds of the DRAUSSENSTADT initiative such as Berliner Projektfonds Urbane Praxis, Campusanlagen or BESD.
+Excluded from co-funding are projects that are already funded by other funds of the DRAUSSENSTADT initiative such as BESD, Kultursommer and Berliner Projektfonds Urbane Praxis 2023.

-Please note: In case of co-funding, the conditions of the Call for Action then apply to the entire event: free and outdoors, to be held in Berlin at publicly accessible locations in front of an audience, and to be held by December 31, 2021.
+Please note: In case of co-funding, the conditions of the Call for Action then apply to the entire event: free and outdoors, located in Berlin at publicly accessible locations with an audience, and to be held by December 31, 2023.